Liz-ard7/61040-portfolio/assignments/pset1.md

 **concept** TimelyTemporaryToken

-**purpose** to improve security by requiring an additional, time-based, and nonreusable step in gaining access to and authenticating an account, ensuring access to the account can only be possible if you physically possess a selected device and if you know the password
+**purpose** to improve security by requiring an additional, time-based, and nonreusable step in gaining access to and authenticating an account; a means of identifying users through a physical and mental component.

 **principle** a user has an account that they link to the generator.
 Then, the next time they wish to sign into their account, they are prompted to enter the token that appears on their TOTP generator.
 When the user tries to log in with the token, but the token times out before they can, the authentication fails.
 When the user enters the token correctly and in a timely manner, authentication succeeds, so this token cannot be used to log into the account again and is thrown out.